MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 In X11rb, structs were serialized into owned allocated buffers of bytes, which were then sent over the socket.
 This means a lot of allocations.
 Instead, I created a connection which holds an out-buffer, structs are always serialized directly into it, that buffer is then flushed over the socket.
 Meaning no allocations are necessary during serialization.

-The main drawbacks of that method is management of that buffer.
+The main drawback of that method is management of that buffer.
 If it's growable then the largest unflushed batch will take up memory for the user-application's runtime, or shrink-logic needs to be inserted after each flush.
 If the buffer isn't growable, some messages might not fit depending on how the buffer is proportioned.
 It's pretty painful in edge-cases.
-I chose to have a fixed-size buffer of 65kb.
+I chose to have a fixed-size buffer of 64kb.

 At this point I realized that the code generation was hard to understand and needed a lot of changes to support my needs.
 Additionally, making my WM `no_std` and removing all traces of `libc` was starting to look achievable.